IlanCosman/tide/README.md

 ### Current directory that just works

-The current working directory is the the most important part of any shell prompt.
+The current working directory is the most important part of any shell prompt.
 Tide highlights the critical parts and truncates with the least loss of information when horizontal space is scarce.

 ![pwd][]